-A 9-day TRIX is shown below in the chart of the E-mini S&P 500 Futures contract:
+A 9-day TRIX is shown below in Chart 1 below of the E-mini S&P 500 Futures contract:

 The Triple Exponential Average (TRIX) might be used in an attempt to identify divergences as well as confirm price action.

 - Confirmation: TRIX is rising and the price of the stock, currency, or future is rising.
 Likewise, when the TRIX is falling and the market price is falling.

 - Divergence: TRIX is rising or neutral and the market price is falling; or TRIX is falling or neutral and the market price is rising.

 Examples of Confirmation and Divergence